Chiral switch

-In case of stereoselectivity in action only one of the components in the racemic mixture is truly active (eutomer).
-The other isomer, the distomer, should be regarded as impurity or isomeric ballast not contributing to the effects aimed at.
+In case of stereoselectivity in action, only one of the components in the racemic mixture is truly active (eutomer).
+The other isomer, the distomer, should be regarded as impurity or isomeric ballast not contributing to the intended effects.
 It is well documented that the pharmacologically inactive isomer (distomer) may contribute to the toxic or adverse effects of the drugs.

 There is a wide spectrum of possibilities of distomer actions, many of which are confirmed experimentally.
 Sometimes the single enantiomer version lacks certain side-effects that the racemate exhibits.
 And where the two enantiomers are sufficiently different in pharmacological effects, it may be possible to get a patent on one or both isomers (for instance, as in the case of propoxyphene).
-The chiral twins of propoxyphene are separately sold by Eli Lilly and company.
-Dextropropoxyphene is an analgesic agent (Darvon) and levopropoxyphene an effective antitussive (Novrad).
+The chiral twins of propoxyphene are separately sold by Eli Lilly and company, where dextropropoxyphene is an analgesic agent (Darvon), while levopropoxyphene is an effective antitussive (Novrad).
 Interestingly the reversed trade names of the drugs, DARVON and NOVRAD, also reflect the chemical mirror-image relationship.
-A positive consequence of this redesigning approach is that it has given a new life to an old drug, minimizing or avoiding the undesirable side-effect profile.
-Whether to go in for a chiral switch is normally made on a case-by-case basis.
-A pragmatic solution could be in favor of a decision-tree approach, incorporating various factors such as pharmacodynamic, pharmacokinetic, toxicological profile of the enantiomers, enantiomer-enantiomer interaction potential, safety, efficacy, risk-benefit ratio, chiral inversion, distomer liability, physicochemical properties, cost of separation and production, quality control criteria, marketing edge, etc.

-The concept
+Concept

 The chiral switch concept is illustrated in the diagram.
 This chiral switch is from (±)-ibuprofen to (S)-(+)-ibuprofen (dexibuprofen).
 The nonsteroidal anti-inflammatory drug (NSAID) ibuprofen was the first chiral drug of the NSAID class to be switched to the single-enantiomer version in 1994.
 The switch was done based on the fact that the (S)-ibuprofen, the eutomer, was over 100-fold more potent as an inhibitor of cycloxygenase-1 (COX-1) enzyme than (R)-ibuprofen.
 Moreover, ibuprofen, when administered as the racemate, the active (R)-enantiomer undergoes partial unidirectional chiral inversion (approximately 60%) to the (S)-enantiomer.
 Therefore, the use of the single (S)-ibuprofen was expected to give faster onset of action at a lower dosage.

-Further, while choosing the chiral drug candidate for a chiral switch one should take a look at the chiral inversion tendency of the molecule.
+Further, while choosing the chiral drug candidate for a chiral switch, one should take a look at the chiral inversion tendency of the molecule.
 For instance, thalidomide, the sedative drug, undergoes bidirectional chiral inversion or racemization in biological systems.
 In such cases chiral switching efforts will be pointless.

 Advantages

+A positive consequence of a chiral switch approach is that it has given a new life to an old drug, minimizing or avoiding the undesirable side-effect profile.
+Whether to proceed in a chiral switch is normally made on a case-by-case basis.
+A pragmatic solution could be in favor of a decision-tree approach, incorporating various factors such as pharmacodynamic, pharmacokinetic, toxicological profile of the enantiomers, enantiomer-enantiomer interaction potential, safety, efficacy, risk-benefit ratio, chiral inversion, distomer liability, physicochemical properties, cost of separation and production, quality control criteria, marketing edge, etc.

 There are several possible potential benefits to chiral switching or chiral specific drugs.
 These include: